Verify ESTA - Check ESTA Status

 You can tell whether your passport is biometric by simply looking at its cover.
 The biometric passport will have a small gold camera logo on the bottom.
 The technology contained in a biometric travel document is so advanced, and the components are so small that you cannot feel any lumps or edges.

 The majority of people today have a biometric travel documents.
 Since almost a decade ago, governments have issued updated biometric passports.
 If you’ve applied for a passport since then, it should be biometric.
-If it is not biometric, it will still be valid until it expires.
+If it is not biometric, it will still be valid until ESTA expires.
 You don’t have to change your passport.
 Be aware that applying to a passport may take up to 4 weeks, particularly during the summer months.
 So, make sure to give yourself enough time to obtain a passport before your trip.
-Check ESTA status to understand whether your passport is biometric: you cannot obtain an electronic visa without a biometric passport.
+Check ESTA status USA to understand whether your passport is biometric: you cannot obtain an electronic visa without a biometric passport.